A Local Habitation by Seanan McGuire (October Daye, #2)

 The story is marred slightly by some ableism from the MC which had a small presence in the first book and continues here, with minor but casual use of ableist slurs and an unfortunate speculative focus on the role insanity might have played in the actions of the eventually revealed killer.
 The motives and character background are really strong up until that ending, so it wasn’t enough to detract from the satisfying feeling of clues coming together, but saying “and also they weren’t mentally stable” mixed in with the rest of the reveal dampened it slightly for me.
 Either it’s obvious that they weren’t all right because they were killing people, and thus the book didn’t need to say that they’re “crazy”, or they were killing people without mental illness playing a role in their actions and so it’s just not applicable except in the colloquially ableist sense, and would be better not entering the discussion at all.
 I loved the story and found the characters, new and old, to be very engaging, despite this issue, so I’ll definitely be reading the next one.

-CW for ableist language, panic attack (minor), blood, gore, self-harm, violence, gun violence, murder, major character death, death.
+CW for sexual content (brief), grief, ableist language, panic attack (minor), sexual harassment, sexual assault (brief), vomit (not depicted), blood (graphic), gore, self-harm, violence, gun violence, injury detail (graphic), medical content (graphic), medical trauma, cannibalism, suicide (brief mention), murder, animal death, major character death, death (graphic).